prabhakarlab/MO2GP/README.md

 shapes.preprocess_contours()

 ```
-To demonstrate the functionalities of MO2GP, in this tutorial we use 1 simulation dataset, 2 well known datasets, and 1 in house spatial transcriptomics data:
+To demonstrate the functionalities of MO2GP, in this tutorial we use 1 simulation dataset, 2 well known datasets, and 1 in house spatial transcriptomics data:<br>
 **1. Simulation dataset**<br>
 **2. Swedish Leaf dataset**<br>
 **3. MPEG-7 dataset**<br>